 Colorado's tax credit

 One of the great things about the state credit is that it's fully refundable.
 That means you get the full credit no matter what your state tax bill is.
-If you owe $1,000 in state income tax, say, and you leased an EV, you'll instead get a $1,000 refund; and if you purchased an EV, you'll get $3,000 back.
+If you owe, say, $1,000 in state income tax for 2021, and you purchased an EV in that year, you'll instead get a $1,500 refund.

 The other great thing about the state credit is it's assignable.
 In 2016, legislators passed HB 1332, which allows vehicle buyers to assign the "Innovative Motor Vehicle" income tax credit to a financing entity at the time a new electric vehicle is leased, or purchased using financing.